klovanone/pdfCombiner/README.md

 # PDF COMBINER

+** made some changes to this utility so that it works on Windows and other platforms **

 A simple script to merge a bunch of PDF files into one.

 Given a directory, this program will find all of the PDF files in that